 The following is an overall "Performance Scorecard" that shows key performance measures for the Flagler and Volusia County transportation system.
-The Performance Scorecard provides users a quick, look at how well the transportation system is functioning with regard to the performance measures that have been or will be established by FHWA pursuant to MAP-21.
+The Performance Scorecard provides users a quick look at how well the transportation system is functioning with regard to the performance measures that have been or will be established by FHWA pursuant to MAP-21.
 With these key performance measures, the TPO will track year-to-year performance of the transportation system, and improvements will be planned and prioritized accordingly.

 MAP-21 prescribes that FHWA will establish certain performance measures for state departments of transportation and MPOs to use to assess the performance of the transportation system for the purpose of advancing the objectives of the federal transportation program.
-Only safety-related performance measures have received final approval at this time; however, performance measures addressing congestion reduction, system reliability, on-road mobile source emissions, condition of pavement and bridges, and freight mobility will be approved in the coming months.
+Required performance measures have received final approval and target setting and reporting for safety congestion reduction, system reliability, onroad mobile source emissions, condition of pavement and bridges, and freight mobility will be approved in the coming months.
 These will be added to the Performance Scorecard.
 A detailed description of the performance measures is provided in a particular section.